 27. Expensive jewelry, etc.

 Ask the House Manager if you are unsure if you can bring an item into the facility.
-Clients possessing any of the above items, either in their room or on their person will be immediately discharged.
+Clients possessing any of the above items, either in their room or on their person, will be immediately discharged.
 If you require a prescribed medication or need to take an over-the-counter drug, they must be monitored by the House Manager.
 Cell phones and computers are checked into the House Managers office and clients are not allowed to use them during the Phase I program.
-Clients in Phase II check their cell phones and computers into the office but are allowed to check them back out each morning.
+Clients in Phase II check their cell phones and computers into the office each night but are allowed to check them back out each morning.

 Tobacco Use Policy

 Tobacco may be used while a resident of the program.
 Many people choose to quit using tobacco while they are clients of the program, however, you are not required to do so.
 Sobriety House provides smoking areas for those clients that opt not to quit smoking yet.